Skip to main content

 From 8 April 2025 the court fee is £377.

 You can get this back from your landlord if you win your case.
-You will not get it back if you lose.
+You do not get it back if you lose.

 You can get help with court fees if you get certain benefits or have a low income.

-The court will send your landlord a copy of your completed claim form.
+The court sends your landlord a copy of your completed claim form.

 Your landlord might: